brielle5810/sk8_bot/README.md

 # sk8bot!

 ## Description:
 Sk8bot is a discord bot I made for a server with my friends.
 It can assign and remove roles and has many fun interactions with users.
-It can tell jokes, share fun facts, give inspiration, give reccomendations on anime based on genre or from users of anime recommendation sites.
+It can tell jokes, share fun facts, give inspiration, give recommendations on anime based on genre or from users of anime recommendation sites.

 ## APIS used:
 Via the RapidAPI API Hub: